instedd/cdx/_posts/2014-06-04-query-tests.md

 `page_size=20&offset=450` will bring the elements 451 to 470.

 * to retrieve only a count of the values that will match certain filters, a page size of zero can be specified.
-The result will be a record with no tests and the desired count:
+The result will be a record with no events and the desired count:

 `{
   "total_count" : 1234,